Stuyk/altv-config/README.md

 # altv-config

 What is this?
-It's a configuration generator that lets you throw in JSON files to generate a dynamic `server.cfg`.
+It's a configuration generator that lets you throw in JSON files to generate a dynamic `server.toml`.

 ## Why?